spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 - settings: the current UI is removed, will be back after synthetic forms
 - accounts: move all account related UI to 'lib:accounts'
 - locales: move all i18n related UI to 'lib:i18n'
+- blobs: move all blob related UI to 'lib:blobs'
 - `downloadTranslations` parameter of `ZkApplication.initLocale`, use service instead
 - `sessionManager` parameter of `ZkApplication.initSession`, use service instead
+- `after`: move to common

 ### Fixed